Workers’ Compensation Lawyers Serving Pennsylvania & Delaware

 When you have been injured at work, the first thing you typically want to do is seek medical treatment for your injury.
 You should also notify your employer as soon as possible.
 Your employer may require that you visit a company designated doctor for an assessment, but you will also have the right to see your own physician.

 Many workers’ compensation claims are initially denied.
 It is always a wise decision to seek counsel from an experienced workers’ compensation lawyer.
-For an appointment, contact Barnard, Mezzanotte, Pinnie and Seelaus, LLP online or call our office at 610-565-4055.
+For an appointment, contact Barnard, Mezzanotte, Pinnie, Seelaus & Kraft LLP online or call our office at 610-565-4055 or 302-594-4535.